 Mix in the melted coconut oil, almond milk, eggs, and vanilla extract.
 Fold in the blueberries.

 Distribute the batter evenly among the muffin cups.
 Bake for about 20-25 minutes, until the top is golden and an inserted toothpick comes out clean.

 Leave a rating to help other readers (this also helps me continue to provide free recipes on my site), or get the recipe sent to your inbox.

 Serving size: 1 muffin

 © Copyright Maya Krampf for Wholesome Yum.
-Please DO NOT COPY/PASTE recipe instructions to social media or websites.
+Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We’d LOVE for you to share a link with photo instead. 🙂